annata83/Skeys/README.md

 # Skeys
-Simple method for Custom Shortcuts
+Personal Lybrary method for Custom Shortcuts, main programs info and all type of useful system tools.